 Depending on the services required, home care can include physical, speech or occupational therapy, rehabilitative services, medication administration, wound dressing, meal preparation and/or administration, transportation, hygienic services, housekeeping, or companionship.
 When the aide is providing solely medical care, it is sometimes distinguished as home health care.

 In Colorado, home care agencies are in the process of being licensed by the Department of Public Health and Environment.
-All home care agencies must be licensed or registered with CDPHE by 2012.
+All home care agencies must be licensed or registered with CDPHE.
 The department distinguishes providers as home care agencies and home care placement agencies.
 Home care agencies are direct employers of aides, in that they hire the staff, are responsible for assessments, care plans, training, supervision, unemployment compensation, social security benefits, insurance and other employer activities.
 By contrast, home care placement agencies are paid a referral fee and then refer a independently contracted home care provider to the elder.
 This means that the individual is the employer and is responsible for all of the supervision and training of the aide, as well as unemployment compensation, self-employment taxes, bonding and insurance.

 Both Medicare and Medicaid may provide some home care benefits in certain circumstances.
 Medicare pays the home health agency a set amount for a specific diagnosis (for home health aides, skilled nursing care and therapists) The services provided must be medically necessary and ordered by a physician, while the individual must be homebound.
 Individuals who go to adult day programs, religious services, etc can still be deemed homebound.